 COVID-19 Economic Injury Disaster Loan

-The COVID-19 Economic Injury Disaster Loan administered by the Small Business Administration is a low interest loan with long term repayment options for eligible small businesses and nonprofits.
 The EIDL provides working capital and general operating expenses with a 30 year repayment option to borrowers who have experienced financial loss.
-The deadline to apply is December 31, 2021.
-For more information check the links below:
+To learn more information check the links below:

 Resources for Entrepreneurs

 Whether your small business is well-established, just starting out, or somewhere in between, having a dedicated website and understanding the best practices for digital marketing is a must.